-If you combine Confluence and JIRA Software you are creating a powerful, integrated solution for projects and teams.
-Perhaps thats why over half of software teams running JIRA do it.
-Here are 7 reasons to join them.
+If you combine Confluence and Jira Software you are creating a robust, integrated solution for projects and teams.
+Perhaps thats why over half of software teams running Jira do it.
+Here are seven reasons to join them.

-In the real-world project information can end up being stored in multiple files on multiple drives and systems.
-This can lead to delays and confusion when it comes to finding what you need.
+In the real-world, project information can end up being stored in multiple files on multiple drives and systems, leading to delays and confusion when it comes to finding what you need.

-Confluence gives you a single place to organise all your content which can then be filed for each project or team.
-If you connect it to JIRA, issues and tasks can be linked to the relevant requirements and documentation and vice versa.
-The hierarchy of content provided in each space is easy to see and saves your teams time.
+Confluence gives you a single place to organise all your content and create files for each project or team.
+If you connect Confluence with Jira, you can link issues and tasks to relevant requirements and documentation and vice-versa.
+The hierarchy of content provided in each space is easy to see and will save your team time.

 2. Make information more accessible

-You can build richer reporting and enhance the browsing experience compared to what JIRA alone offers.
-Confluence allows the content to be designed and helps your team add descriptions and other context, as well as allowing them to watch and share information.
-The presentation can be richer than in JIRA and you can structure information with the option to drill down into the detail or across to related information.
+By combining Jira and Confluence you can build richer reporting and enhance the browsing experience compared to what Jira offers on its own.
+Confluence allows the content to be designed and helps your team add descriptions and context, as well as watch and share information.
+The presentation is richer than in Jira, and you can structure information with the option to drill down into the detail or related information.

 3. Greater collaboration and tracking

-Confluences customisable templates come with a great rich text editor for creating rich documents that can be shared.
-These enable collaborative editing and you can create JIRA issues from anywhere within the tool.
-Use JIRA to track elements and create all the required meta data, use Confluence to document and collaborate.
+Confluence's customisable templates come with a rich text editor for creating documents to share.
+These documents enable collaborative editing, and you can create Jira issues from anywhere within the tool.
+You can use Jira to track elements and organise all the required metadata and use Confluence to document and collaborate.

 4. Keep everyone on the same page

-As multiple stakeholders are often involved on a project and different people are more or less involved at different stages in the process it can be a challenge to keep everyone on the same page.
+Projects can involve participation from multiple stakeholders at different stages in the process, it can be a challenge to keep everyone on the same page.
 The collaborative editor in Confluence means you can communicate with team members and stakeholders via inline comments.
-When youre ready, you can convert them into JIRA issues easily.
+When you're ready, you can easily convert the comments into Jira issues.

-Integration with JIRA allows you to generate release notes within Confluence with Change Log Reports.
-This is better than having key knowledge in notebooks, Word documents or inside the developers heads.
+Integration with Jira allows you to generate release notes within Confluence with Change Log Reports.
+This is better than having your critical knowledge stored in notebooks, word documents or inside of the developer's head.

 5. Deliver information to non-developers

-Confluence allows your team to present information in a more user-friendly way for all of your team including non-development folks.
-Developers may live in JIRA but stakeholders tend to prefer not to go searching through issues.
-This is where Confluence comes in handy for creating summaries, synopses and reports.
-This can be built into a Confluence page by mixing writing and JIRA macros to provide dashboards, progress updates or code metrics.
+Confluence allows your team to present information in a more user-friendly way for all of your organisation including non-developer folks.
+Your developers may practically live in Jira, but stakeholders tend to not go searching through issues.
+This is where Confluence comes in handy for creating summaries, synopses and reports, you can build this functionality into a Confluence page by mixing writing and Jira macros to provide dashboards, progress updates or code metrics.

 6. Facilitate greater team efficiency

-With Confluence, JIRA issues are automatically embedded in your related requirements.
-This means that product managers can see the development teams progress being tracked in JIRA.
-Whats more, developers dont need to switch contexts as requirements, and any other Confluence pages, are automatically linked to epics and issues in JIRA Software.
+With Confluence, Jira issues are automatically embedded into your related requirements.
+This means that product managers can see the development teams progress being tracked in Jira.
+Whats more, developers dont need to switch contexts as requirements, and any other Confluence pages, are automatically linked to epics and issues in Jira Software.

 7. Improve your retrospectives

-Confluence templates can be used when running a retrospective.
-Do this directly from JIRA Software as soon as you complete a sprint and team members can be invited to provide input and support continued improvements.
-Combine Confluence and JIRA Software and its all documented, shareable and linked to the relevant team members, tasks and documentation.
+You can use Confluence templates when running a retrospective.
+You can do this directly from Jira Software as soon as you complete a sprint, you can then invite team members to provide input and support continued improvements.
+By combining Confluence and Jira Software, everything is documented, shareable and linked to the relevant team members, tasks and documentation.

-To find out more about combining JIRA and Confluence, check out the training course or contact Adaptavist to discuss how we can help you improve your process and productivity.
+To find out more about combining Jira and Confluence, contact Adaptavist to discuss how we can help you maximise your productivity with Atlassian tools.